Brandon-Wass/PNG-to-ICO-Converter/README.md

 ## Purchasing the EXE

-While this program is not yet released, there will be a fair set price and webpage built for it where users can purchase the program.
+Due to this program stil being under development, it is not yet released.
+There will be fair pricing and a webpage built for it where users can purchase a license to use the program.

 ## License